SYMMETRY SURVEY · v0.1 DRAFT · APR 2026

 Sign-phase gauge

 Conjugating a hidden layer by $D = \mathrm{diag}(\pm 1)$ yields a gauge-equivalent network.
-Output is identical up to floating-point noise.
+In this demo, outputs agree to floating-point rounding.

 Proof status